Getting Doctor-Administered Acupuncture Can Offer Relief for Many Conditions

 Those unfamiliar with acupuncture might imagine some scene from a movie or TV show they saw of a person bristling like a porcupine, covered in hundreds of needles.
 That’s Hollywood, concocting myths.
 Your body has many acupuncture points — about 200 of them are most commonly used — and no matter if you suffer from sleep issues or back pain — professionals know that we need not access all of your points at once.
-That would be silly.

 Instead, your acupuncture treatment at our clinic might include just a half-a-dozen to 20 needles, shallowly inserted into specific points on your body.
 Your treatment might call for more points.
 Each patient is different.
 It takes about 10 to 20 minutes to set them, and they are left in place for 20 to 30 minutes.
-Most of my patients say the experience is relaxing — many of them grab a quick snooze in the dimly lit room where quiet music plays.
+Most patients say the experience is relaxing — many of them grab a quick snooze in the dimly lit room where quiet music plays.